Mentors bring hope to foster children through fly fishing

 “This has just been a great opportunity for him to release.
 Gives him enjoyment, gives him an opportunity to be himself, gives him a chance to kind of do his own thing.
 He can be that independent teenager that he needs to be,” said Sam Stump.

-“The youth love the one-on-one time, and it makes me reflect on that all the time when we’re together with them.
+“The youth love the one on one time, and it makes me reflect on that all the time when we’re together with them.
 They’re used to going to school in a group.
-They’re used to maybe playing sports in a group, but being one on one to learn a skill and to have someone coach you through it is really special,” Helen said.
+They’re used to maybe playing sports in a group, but being one on one to learn a skill and to have someone coach you through it is really special,” said Helen.
 “They responded to trusting adults, and that was just a beautiful part from the first meeting all the way through our fifth session, the relationships that were built along the way, and the skill set that was learned on both parties was just fantastic.”

 When the kids catch their first fish, it’s a moment to remember.